hongybun/dynamic_gpu_passthrough/README.md

 systemctl --user daemon-reload
 ```

 Reboot.
-Double check that Wayland is selected on the login screen.
+Double check once again that Wayland is selected on the login screen.

 #### 2: Edit Mutter udev rules